masdonte/dwm/README.md

 ## Patches list
 + alwayscenter (floating client will always be in the middle of the screen)
++ attachbelow (open new client below the focused one)
 + bar-height (change the status bar size)
 + colorbar (change the color of the bar)
 + cursorwarp (cursor will be on the focus client)